Dostendite/odin-connect--four/README.md

 # Connect Four for TOP

-This'll be my first TDD-Driven project!
+This'll be my first TDD project!